girishji/search-complete.vim/README.md

 Options of interest:

 - `maxheight`: Line count of vertical menu, defaults to 12 lines.
-- `horizontalMenu` : 'true' for horizontal menu, 'false' for vertical menu.
+- `flatMenu` : 'true' for flat menu, 'false' for normal popup menu.
 Defaults to true.
 - `searchRange`: Lines per search iteration, defaults to 1000 lines.
 - `border`: To disable border set this to `[0, 0, 0, 0]`.